Educational Leadership Program Information

 - Have a strong sense of ethics and ethical responsibility to the children and families served by the school and school district.

 - Have a broad understanding of the role of the school district and its relationship to the broader community in which it operates.

-- Have a broad awareness and knowledge of curriculum issues, the ISLCC 2008 Standards, and the State's learning standards and assessment program.
+- Have a broad awareness and knowledge of curriculum issues and the State's learning standards and assessment program.